okielife/TemperatureSensingMicroPython/DESIGN.md

 - Consider using studs like a PC motherboard for the temperature sensor breakout board, and possibly the Pico
 - But also on the Pico, consider just making a slot for it to slide in horizontally...it could reduce height
 - Use a different connector for the sensors, perhaps a USB.
 It really wouldn't be too hard to do this.
 A nice USB C breakout board with a female port on the outside surface of the box (https://www.amazon.com/Female-Terminal-Adapter-Breakout-Output/dp/B0BKH21YGV/), and still use the sensor breakout board with the built-in resistor, and then just a screw terminal USB C male for the sensors to firmly screw into.

+### Code
+- Add unit testing
+- Add script to auto clean up old results, run once a week and open a PR?